joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 This process was enormously healthy.
 Everyone was encouraged to be self-critical.
 This was not a "witch hunt"; it was an opportunity to learn as a team how to do better at achieving our goals.

-I'm surprised at how contentious this can be with some folks.
+Post-Midori, I have kept this process.
+I've been surprised at how contentious this can be with some folks.
 They get threatened and worry their lack of progress makes them look bad.
-They say "the numbers aren't changing because that's not our focus right now," however in my experience, so long as the code is changing, the numbers are changing.
+They use "the numbers aren't changing because that's not our focus right now" as justification for getting out of the rhythm.
+In my experience, so long as the code is changing, the numbers are changing.
 It's best to keep your eye on them lest you get caught with your pants around your ankles many months later when it suddenly matters most.
+The discipline and constant drumbeat are the most important parts of these reviews, so skipping even just one can be detrimental, and hence was verboten.

 This process was as much our secret sauce as anything else was.